ranad4508/team_project_management/README.md

 </div>

+---

 ## 📌 Overview

-**WorkSphere** is an enterprise-grade project management platform built with the MERN stack (MongoDB, Express.js, React, Node.js) and TypeScript.
-It enables teams to:
+**WorkSphere** is a robust project management platform built using the MERN stack and TypeScript.
+It helps teams manage their workflow and boost productivity with:

-- 🔄 Manage projects with real-time updates
+- 🔄 Real-time project tracking
-- 👥 Collaborate through workspaces
+- 👥 Workspace-based collaboration
-- 📊 Track progress with analytics
+- 📊 Visual analytics
-- 🎯 Handle tasks efficiently
+- ✅ Task prioritization
-- 🔐 Maintain security with role-based access
+- 🔐 Role-based access control

+---

 ## 📑 Table of Contents